-- Complete one research-intensive course of at least 3 credit hours in addition to requirement #2 below.This additional research-intensive course cannot be taken pass/fail, and you must receive a grade of C or better.
-It must be in a department different from at least one of the research-intensive courses used to satisfy requirement #2.
-For example, if you have taken two biology research-intensive courses in order to fulfill requirement #2, you could not use another BIOL course to fulfill this requirement.
+- One research-intensive course of at least 3 credit hours with a grade of C or higher in a department different from at least one of the research-intensive courses used to satisfy Step 2

 - Present your research at a UNC-CH campus research symposium that is open to the public.
 Many students present at OUR’s Annual Celebration of Undergraduate Research.
-If you present in a different campus symposium, please ask a faculty member in your department to send a statement to OUR confirming that the event was a research symposium and that you presented your research at the event.
+If you present at a different UNC-CH symposium, please ask a faculty member in your department to send a statement to OUR confirming that the event was a research symposium and that you presented your research at the event.

 Please register for the CRSP program so that we can inform you of upcoming workshops and programs.